 But don't worry!
 Airlines aren't just waiting to prey on your luggage.
 Losing your luggage is incredibly rare according to the UBC, and usually when you do lose something the airline will compensate you for it.

 So don't feel bad buying other people's stuff at the Unclaimed Baggage Center.
-Get on down there and give those lost items a second life.
+Get on down there (or shop online!) and give those lost items a second life.